makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 We’ve seen the different ways a browser can be fingerprinted, as well as the various methods to prevent accurate fingerprinting.
 If your site relies on fingerprinting to help prevent fraud or deliver optimized content to users, then it can be difficult to plan for every scenario.

-In these cases, FingerprintJS Pro offers a superior method of anonymous user identification that analyzes browser fingerprinting signals, cookies, visit history, and geolocation data and uses machine learning to create a unique visitorID for every website visitor.
+In these cases, FingerprintJS Pro offers a superior method of anonymous visitor identification that analyzes browser fingerprinting signals, cookies, visit history, and geolocation data and uses machine learning to create a unique visitorID for every website visitor.
 Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy) and effective in stopping fraud and spam.

 The following tutorial uses the CDN option, but the library can  also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.